michaelroycummings/Lyft-Rideshare-AB-Testing/readme.md

 <u>**Example Application**</u>

 As we are testing max wait times in this Lyft example, we run the potential of two losses.
 Firstly, short term revenue losses in situations where customers encounter a wait time above their tolerance and choose to look for a ride with competitor apps.
-Secondly, lets consider the type of customer that prefers to stick with a single ride hailing app until it causes them efficiency problems, instead of regularly compare apps for the best prices and times.
+Secondly, let's consider the type of customer that prefers to stick with a single ride hailing app until it causes them efficiency problems, instead of regularly compare apps for the best prices and times.
 For these customers, encounter multiple instances of long max wait times may cause them to switch to a competitor and not consider Lyft again for a long period.
 This risk is possible even considering that max wait times are being tested only in the ride sharing feature, which is likely used by cost-conscious customers.

 Thus, I would opt for keeping the treatment groups much smaller than the control, which will have the smallest max wait time.
 The exact sample sizes will be determined in step 3 when we decide on the statistical test and power needed for the experiment.